-- (c)The purpose and balance of a note guarantee and a guarantee endorsement or providing for secure: Please refer to Attachment 1. - (d)The amount of maximum financing, the balance interest rates, and lump sum interest expense: Please refer to Attachment 5. - (e)The other events' impact over current profit or loss or the significant influence of transaction events over the financial conditions: - a.For the year ended December 31,2021, the Company purchased raw materials on behalf of Wafer Works (Shanghai) Co., Ltd. and Huaxin (Shanghai) Technology Co.
-Ltd. in the amount of NT\$299 thousand and NT\$25,066 thousand, respectively, which were recorded under other receivables. - b.As of December 31,2021, Wafer Works (Shanghai) Co., Ltd. made the advance for the Company in theamount of NT\$2,594 thousand, which was recorded under other payable. - (4) Information on major shareholders:
+- (d)The purpose and balance of a note guarantee and a guarantee endorsement or providing for secure: Please refer to Attachment 1. - (e)The amount of maximum financing, the balance interest rates, and lump sum interest expense: None - (f) The other events' impact over current profit or loss or the significant influence of transaction events over the financial conditions: - a.
+For the year ended December 31, 2022, the Company purchased raw materials on behalf of Wafer Works (Shanghai) Co., Ltd. in the amount of NT\$37 thousand, respectively, which were recorded under other receivables. - (4) Information on major shareholders: